 Learning who you are, understanding that nobody deserves to be abused no matter what.
-Knowing and re knowing until you get it.
+It is knowing and re knowing until you get it.
 This was never your fault.

 - Lack of knowledge.
-Not knowing what you are truly dealing with and who they truly are, believing you can help them and make it work, whilst they slowly sink you and leave you confused.
-It’s hard enough for those who’ve lived it to understand it, it’s even harder if you’ve never seen it before.
+Not knowing what you are indeed are dealing with and who they truly are, believing you can help them and make it work, while they slowly sink you and leave you confused.
+It’s hard enough for those who’ve lived it to understand it, and it’s even harder if you’ve never seen it before.

-Learning about the disorder, understanding what you’ve been through, that it did not start with you, it will not end with you, you can not help them, you can, however, help you.
+Learning about the disorder, understanding what you’ve been through, that it did not start with you, it will not end with you, and you can not help them.
+You can, however, help you.

 The narcissist relies on your reactions so they can twist the story.

-- Cognitive dissonance, this is where your beliefs don’t match your realities, yet as they show you one reality that matched your beliefs, especially in the beginning, it’s hard to see what’s truly happening and causes inner conflict within your own mind.
+- Cognitive dissonance is where your beliefs don’t match your realities.
+Yet, as they show you one reality that matched your beliefs, especially in the beginning, it’s hard to see what’s truly happening and causes inner conflict within your own mind.

 - Beliefs.
-That you should stand by and help your parents that raised you, you should keep the family together, children should have two parents together.
+You should stand by and help your parents that raised you, you should keep the family together, and children should have two parents together.

-A narcissists Reality to them is a reality, they do not care for others opinions.
-Narcissist beliefs are, they are better and more important than all others.
+Narcissists Reality to them is a reality, and they do not care for others’ opinions.
+Narcissist beliefs are they are better and more important than all others.
 They will seek to destroy those who don’t conform to their demands.

 Writing down both realities you lived, understanding the difference, knowing that you don’t want to live that way anymore, learning about your beliefs and who you are.

-- Gaslighting, this is an insidious form of mental torture, slowly designed to brainwash you over a period of time, to not be able to get to grips with reality, to confuse your state of mind, to leave you feeling crazy, anxious, lonely, depressed.
+- Gaslighting is an insidious form of mental torture, slowly designed to brainwash you over a period of time, to not be able to get to grips with reality, to confuse your state of mind, to leave you feeling crazy, anxious, lonely, depressed.

 Narcissistic people use this to keep you trapped and to keep you hooked on them, to go to them for those reality checks.

 Write down things that are said, so you can look for your own reality checks, look for obstacles you’ve overcome in the past, find the positives in life.
-Know you are not crazy you just fell for someone who drove you to the point of no longer knowing who you are.
-This is a new chapter to walk free, deal with the emotions, understanding your emotions and you better, learn about yourself, develop who you are.
+Know you are not crazy; you just fell for someone who drove you to the point of no longer knowing who you are.
+This is a new chapter to walk free, deal with the emotions, understand your feelings and you better, learn about yourself, develop who you are.

-- Brain damage, Mental abuse over a prolonged period of time causes brain damage, it shrinks your hippocampus which houses your memory and with all the gaslighting it makes it incredibly hard to see and remember facts.
-It also grows your amygdala which houses your emotions, so all your emotions are in a constant state of high, good and bad, with the narcissist playing nice, those good emotions are heightened to an extreme, then when they hurt you, those negative emotions are also heightened to extremes.
-So you end up running on lack of memory with an emotional rollercoaster of extreme highs and lows.
+- Brain damage, psychological￼ abuse over a prolonged period of time causes brain damage, and it shrinks your hippocampus, which houses your memory.
+With all the gaslighting, it makes it incredibly hard to see and remember facts.
+It also grows your amygdala which houses your emotions, so all your feelings are in a constant state of high, good and bad.
+With the narcissist playing nice, those good emotions are heightened to an extreme.
+When they hurt you, those negative emotions are also heightened to extremes.
+So you end up running on a lack of memory with an emotional rollercoaster of extreme highs and lows.

-Once you walk free, these can begin to go back to there normal size, this takes time, it’s happening though so trust and believe in you, you can piece reality back together and you can level your own emotions back out again, it is possible people have done this before you and you can do this to.
+Once you walk free, these can begin to go back to their normal size.
+This takes time.
+It’s happening, though, so trust and believe in yourself, you can piece reality back together, and you can level your own emotions back out again.
+It is possible people have done this before you, and you can do this too.

 - Human needs.
-As Tony Robbins said anything you do, any actions, feelings or emotions that meet three of your human needs, either, negatively, neutrality or positivity and you will become addicted, these are certainty, you’re certain you’re in a relationship, uncertainty, you never know what’s happening next, significance, you are usually doing all you can to provide and help them, contribution, you give all of yourself to them and trying to make the relationship work, growth, temporary when you get it right, the relationship goes well and those false promises from the narcissist has you believing they will change and your dreams will come true.
-Love and connection, when they play nice you feel loved, due to your empathy, attachment system and object consistency you feel truly connected to them.
+As Tony Robbins said, anything you do, any actions, feelings or emotions that meet three of your human needs, either negatively, neutrality or positivity and you will become addicted.
+These are a certainty.
+You’re certain you’re in a relationship, uncertainty, you never know what’s happening next, significance, you are usually doing all you can to provide and help them, contribution, you give all of yourself to them and trying to make the relationship work, growth, temporary when you get it right, the relationship goes well.
+Those false promises from the narcissist has you believing they will change, and your dreams will come true.
+Love and connection, when they play nice, you feel loved.
+Due to your empathy, attachment system and object consistency, you feel genuinely connected to them.

-narcissistic people fill their human needs in a negative, quick fix and sometimes violent ways.
-They feel significant, certainty and connection when they are threatening others.
+Narcissistic people fill their human needs in a negative, quick fix and sometimes violent ways.
+They feel significance, certainty and connection when they are threatening others.

 Fill your needs with you, start working within, love and connect within yourself, and find new hobbies that fulfil these needs.

-A couple of last theory’s that is my personal opinion.
-Even if you were around a narcissist where those around you sensed something wasn’t quite right with them, told you to leave.
-Tried to explain its time to get out and stay out.
-You could see the good side of the narcissistic person, now it could very well be the gaslighting and blame-shifting that makes you blame you, but you are aware and open to your own insecurities, vulnerabilities, faults and flaws, as you understand that you are not perfect as most of us are all imperfectly perfect in our own right, we simply care for others want to help those, want to understand more about them, don’t want to quit, until we’ve exhausted every single option to change, then and only then can we walk away and bolt the door shut to the past.
+A couple of last theories that is my personal opinion.
+Even if you were around a narcissist where those around you sensed something wasn’t quite right with them, told you to leave, tried to explain its time to get out and stay out.
+You could see the good side of the narcissistic person now.
+It could very well be the gaslighting and blame-shifting that makes you blame yourself.
+Still, you are aware and open to your own insecurities, vulnerabilities, faults and flaws, as you understand that you are not perfect as most of us are all imperfectly perfect in our own right, we simply care for others want to help those, want to understand more about them, don’t want to quit, until we’ve exhausted every single option to change, then and only then can we walk away and bolt the door shut to the past.
 Begin to learn more about ourselves, within ourselves of who we are, who we want to be, what makes us work, what makes us and others do what they do, feel how they feel, care on a deep level and learn to help ourselves first then those who want to be helped, and walk away from those who just seek to destroy others.